xxgbrl/igstory/README.md

   <a href="https://instagram.com/asaptrfr"><img src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white" /></a>
 </p>

-## Disclaimer

-The use of bots to automate activities on social media platforms like Instagram carries risks, including temporary or permanent restrictions on your account.
-Use this bot wisely and at your own risk.
-The developer is not responsible for any consequences that may arise from the use of this script.
+> **Disclaimer:** This bot is for educational purposes only.
+Automating Instagram activity may be against their terms of service.
+Use at your own risk.